 Serves 4-6 people.

 Beer will always pair well with the spicy flavors of the chili rub but white wine and red wine can also be a fantastic choice.
 For whites, I would choose a lighter style, fresh and fruity Spanish albarino, godello or verdejo.
-For reds, I would chose a fruit-forward Spanish rioja, a California zinfandel or even a Beaujolais cru.
+For reds, I would chose a fruit-forward Spanish Ribera del Duero, a California zinfandel or even a Beaujolais cru.
 Or perhaps this is the time of year that you just want a classic, refreshing and invigorating cocktail such as a gin and tonic with plenty of lime….that would work too!